 Someone else who was helpful in my early Panto career was Legendary funnyman Bobby Ball.
 Bobby lives near to me, so one day I decided to knock on his door to ask his help and nice bloke that he is, he invited me into his house, instructing his lovely wife Yvonne to “Put a brew on” he then went on to give me a comic masterclass for the rest of the afternoon.
 I remember pinching myself as I watched this funny little bloke who, as one half of one of the country`s biggest ever comedy acts stood in front of me acting out imaginary scenes and giving me all sorts of comedy goodies.
 He also warned me to watch my voice during a Panto run as you can easily strain it, the voice is a comic`s greatest weapon so its important to look after it.
 During a run of a Panto you can be doing three shows a day over a month, it’s a lot of strain on your voice.
 On the last day of this year`s show my voice decided to pack up its bags and leave, it was hard work and I struggled to make it to the half time curtain, I was in agony every time I opened my mouth.
 As soon as the interval came I dashed out of the stage door in full costume and walked into Boots Chemist and bought some Sandersons voice medicine.
 I will never forget the expression on the girl`s face behind the counter as she looked at me standing in front of her sweating in makeup and tights, after I typed in my pin number she asked, “Would you like cashback?”
 I replied “no its alright love, I’ve got a golden goose at home!”
 She just looked at me like I was an idiot.
 In between scenes I gargled the medicine all through the second half and somehow got through the rest of the show.
 There is also a lot of strain on your body, so some physical fitness is also required for a Panto.
 During the show I’ve just finished for instance (Mother Goose) I sang, danced, told jokes, did slapstick comedy, performed a magic illusion that involved running up six flights of stairs in under a minute, oh and flew fifteen feet in the air!

 You should always expect the unexpected during a panto, I remember we were doing Peter Pan one year (pardon the expression) and just before the end of the first half, during a big scene where we were about to fly to Neverland, the fire alarm belted out through the theatre tannoy system instructing everyone to evacuate the building.
 So out we all trooped, audience and cast (in full costume) standing together outside in the cold car park.
 I remember thinking that the magic of the show had now been somehow lost between us (the cast) and the audience, a line had been crossed because of this unfortunate circumstance that we had now all found ourselves in together.
-I wondered how we were ever going to get it back (if at all) when the show would resume, then I looked across the car park and saw Captain Hook sharing a cigarette with a mermaid beside a skip.
+I tried to remain hopeful we would be able to get it back when the show resumed but my hopes swiftly faded as I glanced across the car park and saw Captain Hook & a mermaid sharing a cigarette with an audience member beside a skip.